We don’t support this browser anymore.

 While we're supportive of Aston Martin's enviable brand and product prowess, there are some things to be aware of.

-Near-term, the group faces some challenges if it wants to come good on its promises.
-The execution of the electrification strategy will be a key driver of long-term success, and recent strategic partnerships show the group's putting the building blocks in place.
-Further pressure on the valuation is likely to come from the unclear roadmap for volumes and the success of the electric strategy, especially while the group continues to burn cash.
-There's no dividend on offer to reward investors for their patience.
+The group faces challenges if it wants to come good on business targets.
+While its electrification strategy will be a key driver of long-term success, in the short term its new models must be block-buster hits.
+The valuation is likely to come under further pressure if there are any delays to the ramp-up of new models and there’s no dividend on offer to reward investors for their patience.

 Environmental, social and governance (ESG) risk